Time Computation Rules Spark Dueling Precedents

 Other parts of the criminal code reference “days from the date of.”
 That does not really specify whether those are calendar days or business days, nor whether the first or last day is counted.
 Elsewhere, the criminal procedure statues simply references “days after” and “within… days of.”
 Okla.
 Stat. tit.
 22 § 60.6.
 Okla.
 Stat. tit.
 22 § 1089.

-Except where a law specifically states “calendar days,” statutes do not specify how those days are computed – whether the first or last day of a period are included, or weekends or holidays.
+Except where a law specifically states “calendar days,” statutes do not specify how those days are computed – whether the first or last day of a period is included, or weekends or holidays.
 There simply is no comprehensive statute in the criminal code defining computation of time.
 With regard to filing appeals, the Court of Criminal Appeals promulgated a rule for time computations.

 In Meyer, the Court of Criminal Appeals said its Rule 1.4 adopted calendar day computation – under a legislative mandate.
 That rule says “the first day shall be excluded and the last day included….”
 There is no mention of “calendar days” in the rule.